-Originally, the Media trial was being conducted contemporaneously with the preparation of judgement in the Bagilishema case, which was delivered on 7 June 2001.
-It was twin-tracked with the trial of Gérard and Elizaphan Ntakirutimana which began on 18 September 2001 and concluded with the judgement on 19 February 2003.
-The Media case was then twin-tracked with the Niyitegeka trial, which started on 17 June 2002 and concluded with judgement on 16 May 2003.
-Following the commencement of the third mandate in 2003, Trial Chamber I was reconstituted and has been hearing the continuation of the Military I case (Bagosora, Kabiligi, Ntabakuze and Nsengiyumva), transferred from the previous Trial Chamber III.
+- 9. On 3 December 2003, Trial Chamber I finalized the judgement in the so-called "Media Case", which was heard during the second mandate.
+It has also been hearing the continuation of the Military I case (Bagosora, Kabiligi, Ntabakuze and Nsengiyumva), transferred from the previous Trial Chamber III.
 The Prosecution closed its case in September 2004 after having called eighty-two witnesses, and the Defence case started in April 2005.
-Trial Chamber I has also conducted the Ndindabahizi trial (from 1 September 2003), in which judgement was delivered on 15 July 2004, and the Simba trial (from 30 August 2004), where the parties closing arguments are scheduled for July 2005.

-- 10. Trial Chamber II was engaged in three trials concurrently during the second mandate.
+The Military I trial has been twin-tracked with the Ndindabahizi trial (from 1 September 2003), in which judgement was delivered on 15 July 2004, and the Simba trial (from 30 August 2004), in which judgement will be delivered on 13 December 2005.3 On 19 September 2005, Trial Chamber I commenced the Mpambara trial. - 10.
+Trial Chamber II was engaged in three trials concurrently during the second mandate.
 Judgement in the Kajelijeli trial was rendered on 1 December 2003.
 The Kamuhanda trial concluded with judgement on 22 January 2004.
 Particularly voluminous is the Butare trial.
 It involves six accused, which is the largest number or accused tried jointly before the ICTR (Nyiramasuhuko, Ntahobali, Nsabimana, Nteziryayo, Kanyabashi and Ndayambaje).
-In the third mandate, following the delivery of judgements in the Kajelijeli and Kamuhanda trials, Trial Chamber II has given priority to the completion of the Butare trial, and the Prosecution closed its case after having called fifty-nine witnesses.
+In the third mandate, Trial Chamber II has given priority to the completion of the Butare trial, and the Prosecution closed its case after having called fifty-nine witnesses.
 The Defence commenced its case on 31 January 2005.
-The Trial Chamber also commenced trial in the Government case, involving four government ministers (Casimir Bizimungu, Justin Mugenzi, Jerome Bicamumpaka and Prosper Mugiraneza), and is approaching the end of the Prosecution case.
-On 20 September 2004, the Chamber commenced the Military II trial, which is still at an early stage. - 11.
+On 5 November 2003, the Trial Chamber commenced trial in the Government case, involving four government ministers (Casimir Bizimungu, Justin Mugenzi, Jerome Bicamumpaka and Prosper Mugiraneza).
+The Defence case started on 1 November 2005.
+On 20 September 2004, a different Trial Chamber Section commenced the Military II trial, in which the Prosecution is presenting its case. - 11.
 Trial Chamber III heard three trials contemporaneously during the second mandate.
 Judgement was given in the Semanza case (one accused) on 16 May 2003.
 The Cyangugu trial with three accused (Ntagerura, Bagambiki and Imanishimwe) concluded with judgement on 25 February 2004.
 On 2 April 2002, the Chamber also started the Military I trial and heard evidence over thirty-two trial days.
-Following the reconstitution of the Chambers in early June 2003, this case was transferred to Trial Chamber I (see para.
-9 above).
-In the third mandate, Trial Chamber III has heard the Gacumbitsi trial (from July 2003), where judgement was delivered on 17 June 2004, and the Muhimana trial (from March 2004), where judgement was delivered on 28 April 2005.
-The Karemera et al. case commenced on 27 November 2003.
-Following the Appeals Chamber's decision of
+Following the reconstitution of the Chambers in early June 2003, this case was transferred to Trial Chamber I (para.
+9).
+In the third mandate, Trial Chamber III has heard the Gacumbitsi trial (from July 2003), where judgement was delivered on 17 June 2004, and the